Vitabile/Quoridor-landtiger/README.md

 <p align="center">
     <img src="images/double_shifts.png" width="360" height="auto">

 * He/she can choose to place a wall.
-The wall cannot be jumped over but must be navigated around.
+The wall cannot be jumped over but must be navigated around (the chosen wall is shown in green if it is in a valid position).
 <p align="center">
     <img src="images/possible_wall.png" width="360" height="auto">

-* It is not allowed to "trap" a player with the help of walls; you must always leave them a way to reach the goal.
-In this case the wall are red and a message appear.
+* It is not allowed to "trap" a player with the help of walls; you must always leave them a way to reach the goal (the wall is shown red and a warning message appear).
 <p align="center">
     <img src="images/trap.png" width="360" height="auto"> <br>

-* Moreover, the walls cannot overlap, this case is showed in red.
+* Moreover, the walls cannot be overlapped (the wall is showed in red).
 <p align="center">
     <img src="images/not_valid_wall.png" width="360" height="auto">